Vintharas/TheZeroBullshitJavaScriptGuideToSurviveInTheWasteland/README.md

 1. When you use factories without *this*, you have no longer problems with callbacks
 1. Composition with Factories using Mixins
 1. You can also use Mixins with classes
-1. /Mixins, classes and prototypes/
+1. Mixins, classes and prototypes
+1. /What's a prototype?/
+1. /Other cool OOP paradigms with libraries/

 #### Learn More